Dowlais Ironworks: Reconstruction—Clark and Menelaus (1852–1899)

 John Josiah Guest died in 1852, having become sole owner in 1851, and was buried at St. John's church in Dowlais.
 Guest named Clark, his widow Lady Charlotte Guest and Edward Divett as executors and trustees.
 Lady Guest would be sole trustee while a widow but she remarried in 1855 and de facto control fell to Clark.
 Henry Bruce, later to become Lord Aberdare, replaced Divett.

 The works had been, for a while, in some decline and Clark took rapid steps to improve management controls, bringing in William Menelaus as general manager.
 The pair worked closely together and Dowlais again became a centre of innovation.
 Though the Bessemer process was licensed in 1856, nine years of detailed planning and project management were needed before the first steel was produced.
 The company thrived with its new cost-effective production methods, forming alliances with the Consett Iron Company and Krupp.
 By 1857 Clark and Menelaus had constructed the "Goat Mill", the world's most powerful rolling mill.

 In 1863, the Company had recovered from a business slump but had no cash to invest for a new blast furnace, despite having made a profit.
 To explain why there were no funds to invest, the manager made a new financial statement that was called a comparison balance sheet, which showed that the company was holding too much inventory.
-This new financial statement was the genesis of Cash Flow Statement that is used today.
+This new financial statement was the genesis of the cash flow statement that is used today.

 By the mid-1860s, Clark's reforms had born fruit in renewed profitability.
 Clark delegated day-to-day management to Menelaus, his trusteeship terminating in 1864 when ownership passed to Sir Ivor Guest.
 However, Clark continued to direct policy, in particular, building a new plant at the docks at Cardiff and vetoing a joint-stock company.
 He formally retired in 1897.
-Ben Hooper and David Rees were two of the Loyal and committed workers at Dowlais Ironworks.